Olajumoke Akinjide: Politics

 Between May 2001 and September 2003 she served as the Special Assistant to the President on FCT matters and later as Special Assistant to the President on G77 matters and Nigerians in Diaspora (NIDO) under the then-President Olusegun Obasanjo.

 She is also a grassroots politician and was a candidate for the senate seat, Oyo Central Senatorial District on the PDP platform in 2011, the same year she was appointed minister.

 Education

 Akinjide attended Maryhill Convent School, Idi-Ape, Iwo Road, Agodi, Ibadan, from 1963 to 1968, where she obtained her First School Leaving Certificate and proceeded to St Louis Grammar School, Ibadan 1969 to 1974 where she got her West African School Certificate (WASSCE).

-Akinjide holds an LLB (Hons) from Kings College, London University, and Masters Degree in Law (LLM) from Harvard Law School in the United States.
+Akinjide holds an LLB (Hons) from King's College London, and master's degree in law (LLM) from Harvard Law School in the United States.

 She has a First Class Honours in the English Solicitors Final Examinations.

 Akinjide has dual qualifications as Barrister and Solicitor of the Supreme Court of Nigeria and as a Solicitor of England and Wales.